SOQL vs SOSL: When to Use Each (with 15 Real-World Query Examples)

 - Supports SQL-flavored aggregates: GROUP BY, COUNT, SUM, AVG, MAX, MIN.

-- Relationship queries via dot notation or subquery — fetches related data in one call.
+- Relationship queries via dot notation or subquery, fetching related data in one call without an extra round-trip.

-- Selective filtering on indexed fields uses the database index for sub-second performance.
+- Selective filtering on indexed fields uses the database index for sub-second performance, even on multi-million-row objects.

 Weaknesses:

 - One root object per query.
-Can't say "find 'Acme' in any object."
+You cannot say "find 'Acme' in any object."

-LIKE '%foo%'is not full-text search; it's a slow database wildcard scan that can't use indexes.- No fuzzy / phonetic matching.
+LIKE '%foo%'is not full-text search; it is a slow database wildcard scan that cannot use indexes and degrades quickly past a million rows.- No fuzzy or phonetic matching.

 -- Basic